ExtensityAI/symbolicai/docs/source/ENGINES/index.rst

 Engines
 ================================================================

-Due to limited computing resources, we currently utilize OpenAI's GPT-3, ChatGPT and GPT-4 API for the neuro-symbolic engine.
-However, given adequate computing resources, it is feasible to use local machines to reduce latency and costs, with alternative engines like OPT or Bloom.
-This would enable recursive executions, loops, and more complex expressions.

-Furthermore, we interpret all objects as symbols with different encodings and have integrated a set of useful engines that convert these objects into the natural language domain to perform our operations.
+In symbolicai, we interpret all objects as symbols with different encodings and have integrated a set of useful engines that convert these objects into the natural language domain to perform our operations.
+Below you can find an exhaustive list of our current engines.

 .. toctree::
    :maxdepth: 2